apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 Property Name            Default  Description
 =======================  =======  =====================================================================================
-**type**                 --       The component type name, has to be ``ganglia`` **hosts**                --       Comma-separated list of ``hostname:port`` pollInterval             60       Time, in seconds, between consecutive reporting to ganglia server isGanglia3               false    Ganglia server version is 3.
-By default, Flume sends in ganglia 3.1 format
+**type**                 --       The component type name, has to be ``ganglia`` **hosts**                --       Comma-separated list of ``hostname:port`` of Ganglia servers pollInterval             60       Time, in seconds, between consecutive reporting to Ganglia server isGanglia3               false    Ganglia server version is 3.
+By default, Flume sends in Ganglia 3.1 format
 =======================  =======  =====================================================================================

 We can start Flume with Ganglia support as follows::